 The High School Championships offers divisions for teams at all skill levels.
 Even if your team has never played in a team tournament, you will be placed in a division that should provide good competition.

 There are up to two scholarships for up to two teams.
-Each scholarship would be for $1500 to pay for entry fees and a portion of other expenses.
+Each scholarship would be for up to $1500 to pay for entry fees and a portion of other expenses.

 Here are the eligibility requirements:

 - The school has not sent any team to any prior US SQUASH High School Championship.

 - The team must have played team matches recorded in the US SQUASH database against other teams (ideally, at least four such matches prior to the seeding of the High School Championship).

 - A team must have at least seven players.
 The players do not all have to be of high school age, but must be enrolled at a school that has a high school with a team, as is the case at many private schools, or feeds into a high school with a team, as at many public schools.

 - Teams may be varsity or club teams.